pushyzheng/schla-webmvc/README.md

 ## What's that

-`schla-web MVC` is a web MVC framework, which can inject service and component to controller automatically.
+`schla-webmvc` is a web MVC framework, which can inject services and components to controllers automatically.

-The obvious merit is `schla-web MVC` is based on Netty that is an asynchronous event-driven network application framework.
+The obvious merit is `schla-webmvc` is based on Netty that is an asynchronous event-driven network application framework.

 ## Quick Start

 The HelloWorld sample is very easy.
-The same to SpringBoot, you just call the `run ` method of SchlaWebmvcApplication class then you can start an HTTP application.
+The same to `SpringBoot`, you just call the `run ` method of `SchlaWebmvcApplication `class then you can start an HTTP application.

 ```java
 public class DemoApplication {